Learn

 Recent History

-About 50 years after the Irish wolfhound club was founded, the breed was officially recognized by the United Kennel Club in 1925.
+About 50 years after the Irish Wolfhound Club was founded, the breed was officially recognized by the United Kennel Club in 1925.
 Two years later, the Irish Wolfhound Club of America was founded.

 The first modern-day Irish Wolfhound was registered with the American Kennel Club in 1897.
 Since then, the dog has grown more popular and has become a loving member of many families.
 Due to their agility, some dog owners seek Irish Wolfhounds for professional dog sports.